Mobile View — all slides

 Zero external dependencies for basic use

 As long as bash and openssl are available, nanoca works.
-The PKCS#11 integration (p11-kit) is purely optional and only needed when using hardware tokens.
+The PKCS#11 integration is purely optional and only needed when using hardware tokens.

 Summary